 In the fall of 2016, Fr.
 James Conlon and the ETF Board of Trustees introduced the Legacy Society.
 Members of the Legacy Society have committed to remembering the ETF in their estate plan.
 This helps to ensure long-term stability of the Fund.

-In accordance with the terms of the Trust document, each year five percent of the average of the last three years’ beginning fund balance is disbursed to St. Francis School – the most recent distribution being $102,000, the first year the award has been oer $100,000.
-Since its inception, the ETF has paid out almost $1.5 million to the school.
+In accordance with the terms of the Trust document, each year five percent of the average of the last three years’ beginning fund balance is disbursed to St. Francis School – the most recent distribution being $110,000.
+Since its inception, the ETF has paid out over $1.5 million to the school.
 The long-range goal of the ETF is a $10,000,000 corpus, the income from which would go a long way toward ensuring a stable future for St. Francis of Assisi School.

 Today, our school, with its highly educated and robust faculty and staff, is recognized as one of the leading Catholic schools in the Lansing Diocese.